Heroine Spotlight ~ Faye

-Although I'm planning to dismiss Bellevere for the time being—I did a mild tweak that pared it down just a hair, removed the contemporary version as not necessary, and I am still redoing the cover—I don’t feel it’s worth the work.
-I’ve never felt it was worth the work.
-But I will post on Faye a bit, because I think people were surprised by the way I showed this character.
+Although I'm planning to focus on other projects for the time being, I did do a mild tweak to Bellevere that pared it down just a hair and removed the contemporary version as not necessary.
+I'm still working with the cover and I will do a brief post on Faye, because I think people were surprised by the way I showed this character.
 Not as different from Jane Austen’s Fanny Price, because remakes often try to make her less shy and less forgiving.
 But because I showed her in a particular way.

-So perhaps Bellevere wasn’t a remake or a retelling.
-It became its own story, a different book from Mansfield Park.
+So perhaps Bellevere in the end wasn’t a remake or a retelling.
+It was its own story, a different book from Mansfield Park.
 It deserves to be read as that, for what it is, rather than through a lens of seeing nonexistent undercurrents from the original book or the several movie adaptations.
 But it wasn’t read that way and by now I don’t care if it was.
 I just want to clarify what I believed was in the story.

 And there will be more updates.

 Young Adult Fiction Writer

 Join the newsletter below!
 This signup has no reader magnets attached but I am preparing a freebie to be offered as part of the welcome email in the near future.